ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 <details><summary>Workflows:</summary>
 <p>
-The workflow Write Message JSON as Note calls the Get Message function and write the JSON contents returned from MS Graph API to an incident note.
+The workflow Write Message JSON as Note calls the Get Message function and writes the JSON contents returned from MS Graph API to an incident note.
+The JSON returned from MS Graph API contains information that is different from the .eml file, so both formats are provided in this package (see Write Message EML as Attachment).

 ![screenshot: fn-exchange-online-get-message](./screenshots/EXO-get-message-workflow.png)